railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 .. note:: Weights

    Weights are expressed in kilograms.
-You can define a number with a decimal point or comma, so that to set 500g you'd put 0.5 in the weight rule.
+You can define a number with a decimal point or comma, so that to set 500g you would put 0.5 in the weight rule.

 Then set the sale price and the cost price.
 The price can be expressed in different ways: